PhoenixAndMachine/DictAndListPlugin/README.md

 	elements in them.

 ```
-1. Element in list can be of the type: boolean, int, float, string, enum, dict.
+1. Element in list can be of the type:
+	* boolean
+	* int
+	* float
+	* string
+	* enum (with type as well)
+	* dict
-2. Key in item of dict can be of the type: boolean, int, float, string, enum, but since it is the key in dict,
+2. Key in item of dict can be of the type:
+	* boolean
+	* int
+	* float
+	* string
+	* enum
-	it will be always converted into string.
+	but since it is the key in dict, it will be always converted into string.
-3. Value in item of dict can be of the type: boolean, int, float, string, enum, list.
+3. Value in item of dict can be of the type:
+	* boolean
+	* int
+	* float
+	* string
+	* enum
+	* list
 ```

 list_dict.js